Nagashima Spa Land

 ROLLER COASTERS

-A private ride on two Schwarzkopf coasters… that feels like heaven.
+Most weekdays outside of school holidays are apparently very quiet at Nagashima Spa Land, so we got private rides on most attractions.
+Private rides on two Schwarzkopf coasters… that feels like heaven.
 Nagashima Spa Land offers a Looping Star and a Shuttle Loop, both classic coaster models.
 The smoothness of these rides is remarkable and I like the fact that they use a lap bar instead of an over-the-shoulder restraint.
-Other classic rides include the Corkscrew, a double Wild Mouse and an old-fashioned Free Fall.
+Other classic rides include the Corkscrew, a double Wild Mouse and two smaller family coasters.
 I’d like to compliment Nagashima Spa Land’s maintenance crew for keeping these senior rides in great condition.

 WORTH A VISIT?